GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ### Secure your backup files

-We recommend that you store your backup files outside your Kubernetes cluster, for instance in a Google Cloud Storage bucket.
+We recommend that you store your backup files outside of your Kubernetes cluster, such as in a Google Cloud Storage bucket.
 Read the [Cloud Storage documentation](https://cloud.google.com/storage/docs/creating-buckets) to learn more about creating buckets, setting permissions, and uploading files.